castorini/rank_llm/README.md

 ### Contributing

-Run the following command in the project root:
+Run the following command in the project root to set up pre-commit hooks:
 ```bash
 pre-commit install
 ```